Research Capabilities and Priority Programmes

 Collaborative research that answers the big questions

 We identify areas of complementary expertise across our universities to develop research communities at scale.
 Our research communities address major global and industrial challenges encompassing a range of research areas and disciplines from pay equality, mental health and nanoparticle drugs.
-To date (Feb, 2020) we have invested over £2.8m in 87 collaborative research communities, generating over £40m in research income.
-This means for every £1 we’ve spent on collaborative research communities, we have captured £14 in external research awards.
+To date (June, 2020) we have invested over £2.9m in 95 collaborative research communities, generating over £41m in research income.
+This means for every £1 we’ve spent on collaborative research communities, we have captured over £14 in external research awards.

 Our collaborative research recognises and builds on our region’s strengths in:

 - Resilience, environment and sustainability